Q: Can I protect my car(s) in bankruptcy?

 The flip side, is that if you got into a leased vehicle that has gotten just way too expensive for you to justify making continued payments, you have the option to “reject” the lease, return the vehicle to the lender and discharge or wipe out whatever balance remains.

 Owned vehicles.
 Clients are often surprised to learn that there is a possibility that the family car that is used to transport mom and dad to and from work, could possibly be subject to forfeiture.
 “How does the court expect me to get to work if I don’t have a car?” is a common sentiment.
 Although the noble principles of bankruptcy stand for the proposition of giving people a fresh start or a second chance, never lose sight of the fact that when it comes to the process of liquidating your assets to pay creditors, it is always a matter of dollars and cents and exemptions (statutes that may protect your assets as a matter of law from being liquidated).
-If your vehicle is paid in full and worth more than several thousand dollars, you are at risk of forfeiture, and it matters little whether you were using it chauffer the Pope around the Vatican, shuttle food to the homeless or drive to and from work.
+If your vehicle is paid in full and worth significantly more than five thousand dollars, you are at risk of forfeiture, and it matters little whether you were using it chauffer the Pope around the Vatican, shuttle food to the homeless or drive to and from work.
 So how do you protect your sacred vehicle?

-Of course if you’re driving a Series B BMW that you owe $155,000 on, your monthly payments are probably extremely expensive.
+Of course if you’re driving a Series 8 BMW that you owe $155,000 on, your monthly payments are probably extremely expensive.
 Many bankruptcy debtors use the bankruptcy case to cut losses or scale down by surrendering the vehicle to the secured creditor (lender) and discharging (wiping out) whatever balance is owed.

 Keep in mind if your vehicle was purchased with your spouse as a Tenancy by the Entireties property then you would be able to protect the equity in that vehicle regardless of how much equity you had in it —provided there were no joint creditors of you and your spouse.
+TITLES HERE COUNT!
+Many people mistakenly title vehicles and bank accounts using the conjunctive “or” rather than “and” (e.g., Tom Jones OR Mary Jones” – no good!! you need the title to read “Tom Jones AND Mary Jones” with a preferable designation (if possible) “as husband and wife.” )

 Florida’s Constitutional and “Wild Card” Personal Property Exemptions in bankruptcy.
 Florida has a constitutional personal property exemption worth $1,000 to you and another $1,000 to your spouse if you are both filing for bankruptcy together.
 The exemptions are stackable ($2,000) which can be used to protect your equity in home furnishings, bank accounts, cash under the mattress, clothing, as well as excess equity in other assets that might not otherwise be full protected, such as excess equity in motor vehicles or right to receive an income tax refund.
 The exemption is found at Fla.
 Const. art.
 X, § 4(a)(2) (“Any Personal Property”).